Dear Friend or Soon-to-be-Friend,

 Henry Barnard Laboratory School – or HBS, as we refer to it – is a unique and exciting place!
 Located at the intersection of great learning, great friendships, and great personal growth – whether that be for our young learners (the ones most call "students") or for our older ones (that most call "teachers" and "parents") – Henry Barnard is a place where each of us can come, engage in dialogue, share ideas, learn new skills, and master new information in an atmosphere that is safe and welcoming.
 (Though we may not agree on everything, we’re committed to disagreeing agreeably when we don’t.)
 When you come visit us in person, we believe that you’ll experience a warmth and hospitality that is genuine, and that makes you feel quickly like part of our HBS family.

-Were I you right now, I know I’d have a list of questions that I’d be looking to have answered.
-If it’s okay with you, I’ll offer mine as a starter to our conversation, and if you’ve got others, I encourage you to send them along.
+There must be a list of questions that you are looking to have answered.
+If it’s okay with you, we will offer some as a starter to the conversation, and if you’ve got others, we encourage you to send them along.
 Who knows?
-Maybe they’ll wind up on this page because they’re about important things that I missed.
+Maybe they’ll wind up on this page because they’re about important things that were missed.

 - What’s the size of HBS?
 We’re people-sized.
 Our current enrollment is just below 300, and we’re projecting growth to about 350 over the next few years.
 That’s about all we can handle comfortably while keeping our class sizes reasonable.